JoseOmolon/Working-Class-Woz-Self-Learning-Roadmap/README.md

 # Step 2: Intermediate Skills (Months 4-6)

-- Dive deeper into C
+- Dive deeper into C programming and